Life-Threatening Heart Attack Leaves Teacher With $108,951 Bill

 St. David's charged $19,708 apiece for two Synergy stents made by device giant Boston Scientific.
 Two other stents used were far cheaper.

 The $20,000 price tag represents a significant markup of what U.S. hospitals typically pay themselves for stents.
-The median price paid by hospitals for the Synergy stent was $1,153 over the past year, according to the nonprofit research firm ECRI Institute.
+The median price paid by hospitals for the Synergy stent was $1,153 over the past year, according to the nonprofit research company ECRI Institute.

 "St. David's charge of over $19,000 for those stents is absolutely outrageous," Quarum said.